WDI-SEA/notes/16-react/react-router/react-router-full.md

 $ npm install react-router-dom
 ```

+> You can either create a new tab in your terminal or hit `ctrl-c` to stop the running app, to use the terminal!

 # Create Custom Homepage

 Let's start the app again.
 Enter the command `npm start` in your terminal.

-Let's get rid of the standard "Welcome to React" page and replace it with our own dentist website home page.
+Let's get rid of the standard "Welcome to React" page and replace it with our own dental spa home page.
 Continue editing `App.js`: take out most of the JSX contents, and delete the import statement for `logo.svg`, which we won't use.

 The `App.js` file contains one component that our whole app will live inside of.
 Remember that React components have a `render(){ ... }` function that defines what the component will look like when it is rendered on the webpage.